-At $199, the TRX Suspension Trainer is cheaper than most gym equipment.
+At $150, the TRX Suspension Trainer is cheaper than most gym equipment.
 Its body weight resistance exercises are challenging enough for elite athletes yet can be regressed to suit even the most deconditioned individuals (See examples at the TRX, ACE, or BodyLev libraries).

-I've included simple instructions for an attachment that makes hanging the device a breeze, even for anchor points higher than 9 feet.
+I've included simple instructions for an attachment that makes hanging your suspension trainer easy, even for anchor points higher than 9 feet.

 1) Two .5" by 4" PVC pipes or sprinkler risers (pre-cut PVC pipe for sprinkler systems) - $0.56 each OR...

-2) Two 8' x 1" Lashing straps with cambuckles - sold together for $7.97
+2) Two 12' x 1" Lashing straps with cambuckles (sold together for $6.99)

 3) One 15' or longer x 1" lashing strap - $3.47